9 Feb 2026

 A family of 3 sheltered under a canvas that is held in the shape of a roof.

-If you are interested to explore other ways to grow your investments on your own, the CPF Investment Scheme (CPFIS) allows you to invest part of your CPF savings in a variety of investment products that comes with varying levels of risk and return.
+If you are interested to explore other ways to grow your CPF savings beyond making top-ups to your CPF account, the CPF Investment Scheme (CPFIS) allows you to invest part of your CPF savings in a variety of investment products that come with varying levels of risk and return.

 What is CPFIS

-CPFIS consists of two different schemes: CPF Investment Scheme-Ordinary Account (CPFIS-OA) and CPF Investment Scheme-Special Account (CPFIS-SA).
+The scheme consists of two components: CPF Investment Scheme-Ordinary Account (CPFIS-OA) and CPF Investment Scheme-Special Account (CPFIS-SA).

-Through CPFIS, you have the flexibility to invest in a wide range of financial products, including shares, unit trusts, government bonds, and treasury bills.
-This diversity allows you to tailor your investment strategy depending on the level of risk.
+Through CPFIS, you have the flexibility to tailor your investment strategy depending on your risk tolerance by investing in a wide range of financial products such as shares, unit trusts, government bonds, and Treasury Bills (T-bills).

 How to invest with CPFIS